zulip/zulip/CONTRIBUTING.md

 - Organization: What does your organization do?
 How big is the organization?
   A link to your organization's website?

-You can contact us in the [#feedback stream of the Zulip development community](https://chat.zulip.org/#narrow/channel/137-feedback) or by emailing [support@zulip.com](mailto:support@zulip.com).
+You can contact us in the [#feedback channel of the Zulip development community](https://chat.zulip.org/#narrow/channel/137-feedback) or by emailing [support@zulip.com](mailto:support@zulip.com).